timmcginley/41936/Examples/README.md

-# 41936
+# 41936 Examples

-Advanced Building Design @ DTU Construct
+To access these you need to log into the course homepage *[Enrolled DTU students only]*